 Helping Clients File For Divorce For Over 30 Years

 If you are considering divorce, you must understand what the process entails and the requirements you need to follow.
-Located in Buffalo, New York, the attorneys at Venzon Law Firm PC have been helping clients who want advice throughout Western New York and Canada for 37 years.
+Located in Buffalo, New York, the attorneys at Venzon Law Firm PC have been helping clients who want advice throughout Western New York and Canada since 1984.

 From the initial filing to the final divorce decree, our attorneys help clients obtain a divorce so they can live happily ever after.